 Throughout the 19th century, the British Raj conducted the Great Trigonometric Survey primarily to demarcate British territories in India.
 Another mandate of the survey was to accurately measure the heights of Himalayan peaks.

 George Montgomerie of the Royal Engineers conducted the Kashmir series of the Great Trigonometric Survey between 1855 and 1864.
-In 1856, from the 16,872-foot Station Peak of Harmukh, Montgomerie observed "two fine peaks standing very high above the general range" and recorded them as "K1" and "K2" for Karakoram 1 and Karakoram 2.
+In 1856 Montgomerie observed from Harmukh "two fine peaks standing very high above the general range" and recorded them as "K1" and "K2" for Karakoram 1 and Karakoram 2.

 K1 was named "Masherbrum" after its local name as per convention but K2 remained unnamed.
 K2 (/8,611m/28,500ft) was confirmed by the survey as the second highest peak in the world and the highest in undivided Kashmir.

 In the pre-war years most expeditions to Nanga Parbat and to K2 and the other giants of the Karakoram would start from Kashmir.
 In 1909, an Italian expedition under the leadership of Luigi Amadeo Giuseppe (Duke of Abruzzi), the grandson of King Victor Emmanuel II of Italy, reached Kashmir to mount an expedition to K2.
 Vittorio Sella, a photographer with the expedition took a series of mountain photographs that are regarded as some of the finest ever made.